hsarasan/hs-code/readme.txt

-Expert C++ Programmer with specialized knowlege in Low Latency, options pricing/risk and distributed systems But dabble  in Rust & Python.
-(Just that C++ is the first love)
+Expert C++ Programmer with  exeperience in developing Low Latency, options pricing/risk and distributed systems But dabble  in Rust & Python.

-Over a decaded of experience developing low latency financial trading / derivative pricing & risk software Over 20 years of experience developing enterprise software Provided technical leadership and mentoring of teams of varied sizes
+Provided technical leadership and mentoring of teams of varied sizes

 Techncial Expertise